 Through the MENTAL Health Challenge, we will recognize innovative ideas and solutions that seek to develop a software platform that increases awareness of, access to, and use of social engagement technologies and programs to address social isolation and loneliness.
 The grand-prize winning solution will become part of a public-private campaign to reach up to 10 million socially-isolated older adults, people with disabilities, and veterans.

 The Challenge competition includes two phases with cash prizes awarded in each.
 A total prize purse of $750,000 is available for this prize Challenge.
 For this Challenge we will award up to $150,000 total prize funds for Phase 1.
 We expect to select up to three Finalists to progress on to Phase 2 and award $50,000 to each.
 If fewer than three Finalists are selected, the $150,000 will be split evenly among teams selected.
 The winner of the Phase 2 Prize Challenge will be awarded $450,000 and the runner up will receive $100,000.
 Finalists and the winner are eligible for a bonus prize if they submit a written assessment detailing their continued work to implement, scale, and sustain the solution.
 Total funds available for the bonus prize is $50,000.
 The bonus prize submissions will be due September 30, 2021, and details will be provided at a later date.

-Register for this prize Challenge by September 8, 2020 at 11:59 pm ET – Register for the Challenge by emailing MENTALHealthChallenge@acl.hhs.gov with the subject: “MENTAL Health Challenge Registration” and identifies one official representative from the anticipated submission and confirms that they consent to the Challenge Rules.
+Deadline extended!
+Register for this prize Challenge by September 14, 2020 at 11:59 pm ET – Team Captains can register for the Challenge by emailing MENTALHealthChallenge@acl.hhs.gov with the subject: “MENTAL Health Challenge Registration”, provide their name, email and consent to the Challenge Rules.